-In his best major league season as a manager, he took the 1909 Red Sox to a third-place finish with a record of 88-63.
+In his best major league season as a manager, in 1909, he took the Boston Red Sox to a third-place finish with a record of 88-63.
 His most notable players were Tris Speaker, Jake Stahl, Eddie Cicotte and Smoky Joe Wood.
 All except Stahl were young players.
-Lake had apparently discoverd Speaker and Wood when he was working as a scout a few years earlier.
+Lake had apparently discovered Speaker and Wood when he was working as a scout a few years earlier.

 |Boston Doves Manager